Wales breaks

 Long-distance intercity coach services run to key destinations.
 Once in Wales, local and cross-country buses link with the rail network to serve most towns, villages and rural areas.

-Via car, the M4 takes you straight into the city itself, but you can also fly direct to Cardiff Airport from a range of UK airports.
+Via car, the M4 takes you straight into the city itself, but you can also fly directly to Cardiff Airport from a range of UK airports.

 If you like the look of what this beautiful country has to offer, then why not check out our hotels in Cardiff and see it for yourself.